 cohort date and

-time interval you specified to our analyst team, you will have a dimension in your account that will perform the
+time interval you specified to the Adobe analyst team, you have a dimension in your account that performs the

 cohort dating.
 In this example, that custom dimension is called

 Months between this order and customer's first order date.
 Using this dimension, you should:

 Group by the dimension with the

 Select all values of the

 Show top/bottom option, select the top X months that you are interested in, and sort by the

 Months between this order and customer's first order date dimension

 Now, you can able to see one line for each